matsidor1975/mee-explorer-new/replit.md

 - Unified navbar design across all pages (Explorer, Network Status, Details) with consistent glass-card styling, compact layout, and uppercase navigation text
 - Standardized table layouts in expanded views with consistent column widths (w-48 for labels) and right-aligned values across all sections
 - Fixed Transaction Hash field formatting to match other table rows with proper typography and alignment
+- Enhanced footer with additional bottom padding (pb-16) across all pages for better visual separation
+- Redesigned network info page with compact 3x3 grid layout for desktop view showing supported chains
+- Optimized chain cards to be more compact with reduced padding, smaller icons (8x8), and streamlined status indicators
+- Removed chain ID display and added text truncation to prevent overflow in compact cards
+- Project is ready for static build and publishing